 If you are familiar with Dr. Emoto's experiments with water crystals, you'll remember that the words and thought transmitted to the crystals made them either beautiful and vibrant or ugly and sick looking.
 You are made up of about 75% water and so is most of your food.

 Again, we can look to the wisdom of the ancients who blessed their food before eating it.
 They blessed and thanked the spirits of the animals and plants that provided it.
-Eat with the same spirit of gratitude.
+Prepare your meals and eat them with a same spirit of gratitude.

 If you are angry or stressed, calm yourself before eating.
 Stress interferes with digestion and increases cravings for carbohydrates and junk food.